 Highs / Treble

 The weirdness of IN8 begins in the treble.
-The upper-mids and lower-highs are very emphasized and even somewhat harsh, but not in a fatiguing way.
-The timbre is just not right - it's overly dark.
-The best subject for comparison is Tennmak Pro.
-While Tennmak Pro keeps a balanced and natural experience of mids and treble, the IN8 just doesn't have that shine and sparkle in its treble and the detail isn't that impressive.
+The upper-mids and lower-highs are very emphasized and even somewhat harsh.
+The timbre is just not right - it's a bit dark and noticeably lacks brilliance and subtle detail.
+The best subject for comparison are Tennmak Pro and URBANFUN Hi-Fi MARK II (Beryllium).
+While these two keep a balanced and natural experience for the mids and treble, the IN8 just don't have that shine and sparkle in its treble and the detail isn't that impressive.